-So you reached that 50-year-old milestone and, not giving it a second thought you say, it’s time to celebrate … another birthday.
-But the day after that official day comes 50 plus one day.
+So you reached that 50-year-old milestone.
+Not giving it a second thought, you say, it’s time to celebrate ─ “Another Birthday” But the day after that official day comes 50 plus one — more —day.

-You wake up that morning after the 50-year milestone and you’re trying to make it through the worst hangover ever.
+You wake up that morning after the 50-year milestone, and you’re trying to make it through the worst hangover ever going to work.
 You happen to see a sign saying, senior discounts for anybody over 50.
 “Another sign 20 % off anybody over 50 at this discount clothing store.
 Another sign says we will carry your groceries out to the car for anybody over 50.”

 I’m OVER 50! … When did they put those signs up?

-If you thought the hangover was bad, the realization of getting closer to the senior citizen milestone, well that just doesn’t sit right, and, most people would call that a “reality check” Eh!
+If you thought the hangover was bad, the realization of getting closer to the real senior citizen milestone.
+Well, that just doesn’t sit right … most people would call that a “reality check” Eh!

-But you have every right to be worried because the next milestone is called the forgotten people, the senior citizens.
+In my thinking, you have every right to be worried because the next step is called the forgotten people, the senior citizens.

-What about the forgotten people in this country, the ones over 50, 60 or 70?
+So the real story starts here with the forgotten people in this country, the ones over 50, 60 or 70 or better?

-Those seniors sit back and wonder, when the elections come up, if there would be a little raise in it for them, maybe bring them up from $1200 poverty level a month to something a little more sustainable for all these years of hard work.
-Everybody gets a raise in pay, yearly, they call it inflation, and the seniors do not and that’s why they can be described as the “forgotten ones.”
+Everybody gets a raise in pay, yearly, they call it inflation, and the seniors do not, and that’s why they can be described as the “forgotten ones.”

-These “senior citizens” that were lucky enough to live a healthy long life should not even think, they are forgotten.
-Most struggled their whole life and some under very poor unhealthy conditions to help bring this great nation to where it is today, they are the forgotten ones.
+These older people that were lucky enough to live a long healthy life should not even entertain; they are forgotten.
+Most struggled their whole life, mostly under deplorable unhealthy conditions, to help bring this great nation to where it is today; those are the same people called the forgotten ones.

-So you are over 50 and everybody just shakes when they get that reality check.
+So you are over 50; everybody shakes when they get that reality check.

 The milestone of turning 50 could just be the start of your fears.

-- Last year in our community, a husband and wife couple that were over the age of 60, lived in their car for a better part of a year, why, because they could not find affordable housing.
+Last year in our community, a husband and wife couple was over the age of 60.
+They were found living in their car for a better part of a year, why … because they could not find affordable housing.

-We need social affordable housing and old-age pension cheques should be upgraded to normal livable standards.
+Seniors need more affordable social housing, old-age pension cheques should be upgraded to a reasonable livable standard.

 And this problem spans globally and not just where you live.

-Life does not treat everybody fairly or the same, so, does turning that milestone of 50 +1 day scare everybody?
+Life does not treat everybody fairly or the same, so does turning that milestone of 50 +1 day scare you or everybody?
 I guess it does.